 The Ohio Resident Credit is based on the portion of Ohio adjusted gross income (OAGI) subjected to income tax by another state.
 Because the Business Income Deduction (IT BUS) reduces OAGI, it may be that the income being taxed by the other state(s) is no longer in OAGI and thus no longer eligible for the Resident Credit.

 In making this determination, resident taxpayers may allocate their Business Income Deduction against any Ohio business income first.
 Any remaining portion of the deduction should be allocated against the non-Ohio portion of business income.

-Example: Jamie has $300,000 of business income and takes the maximum $250,000 deduction on Ohio Schedule A. Jamie determines that $150,000 of the business income is Ohio-sourced and $150,000 is sourced to Indiana.
+Example: Jamie has $300,000 of business income and takes the maximum $250,000 deduction on the Ohio Schedule of Adjustments (formerly the Ohio Schedule A).
+Jamie determines that $150,000 of the business income is Ohio-sourced and $150,000 is sourced to Indiana.
 Jamie’s Indiana tax return shows $150,000 of income taxed and she paid $4,845 in income tax to Indiana.
 In determining what portion of her OAGI was taxed by Indiana, she must allocate the $250,000 BID.